wp-plugins/youtube-embed-plus/readme.txt

 * start - Sets the time (in seconds) to start the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
 * end - Sets the time (in seconds) to stop the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

+**Always follow these rules when pasting a link:**

+* Make sure the url is really on its own line by itself.
+* Make sure the url is not an active hyperlink (i.e., it should just be plain text).
+Otherwise, highlight the url and click the "unlink" button in your editor.
+* Make sure you did **not** format or align the url in any way.
+If your url still appears in your actual post instead of a video, highlight it and click the "remove formatting" button (formatting can be invisible sometimes).
+* Finally, there's a slight chance your custom theme is the issue, if you have one.
+To know for sure, we suggest temporarily switching to one of the default WordPress themes (e.g., "Twenty Thirteen") just to see if your video does appear.
+If it suddenly works, then your custom theme is the issue.
+You can switch back when done testing.

 == Screenshots ==

 1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.